 An Undeniable Voice: Film Screening and Q&A

 More than 1.5 million children perished during the Holocaust.
 Most of the estimated 130,000 who survived were girls.
 The majority of boys, their faith revealed by the evidence of circumcision, were not saved.
 Sam Harris is believed to be one of the youngest who made it out alive.
 In An Undeniable Voice, Harris shares his harrowing and incredible story.
 The film was codirected and executive produced by Price Arana (B.F.A.
 '87).
-The event includes a screening of the film, accompanying Q&A with Harris and Arana, and a concluding reception in the Milstein Hall dome.
+The event includes a screening of the film and accompanying Q&A with Harris and Arana.
+A reception and book signing will follow.

 In 1947, 12-year-old Szlamek Rzeznik sailed with other child refugees to America.
 He was later adopted by a loving family and became Samuel R. Harris.
 In addition to writing a book that profiles his incredible journey, Harris speaks to thousands annually about the atrocities of genocide, honoring the lives of all those who died.
 He was an instrumental force in the creation of the Illinois Holocaust Museum and Education Center and is the proud recipient of the Ellis Island Medal of Honor.